MonetDB/MonetDB.R/README.md

 # or from a source package:
 install.packages('/path/to/MonetDB.R.tar.gz', repos=NULL, type='source')
-# One can create a source package from this repositry, where `monetdb-r` is the directory into which this repository has been cloned:
+# One can create a source package from this repository, where `monetdb-r` is the directory into which this repository has been cloned:
-$ tar -czf MonetDB.R.tar.gz monetdb-r
+$ tar --exclude=".git" -czvf MonetDB.R.tar.gz monetdb-r
 ```

 ## Usage